bluwy/website/src/projects/material-shadow-preview/index.md

 ## What I've Learned

 This was my first serious project with Vue.
-I initially started off without a UI framework, but as the components get more complex, it became time-consuming to re-invent the wheel so I opt for [Vuetify](https://vuetifyjs.com) instead.
+I initially started off without a UI framework, but as the components get more complex, it became time-consuming to re-invent the wheel, so I opt for [Vuetify](https://vuetifyjs.com) instead.

-The trickiest part at the time was to display the apply syntax highlighting and to enable copy and download functionality.
+The trickiest part at the time was to apply syntax highlighting and to enable copy and download functionality.
 Alas, they are solved with [Highlight.js](https://highlightjs.org) and some JavaScript sorcery.

 ## Preview